 5. Finger Impressions

-Then the opinions upon that point of persons specially skilled in Foreign Law, Science, Art, Identity of Handwriting, Finger Impressions are relevant facts.
+Then the opinions by these persons specially skilled in Foreign Law, Science, Art, Identity of Handwriting, Finger Impressions, are relevant facts.

 Who is an expert?

-Expert is one who is specially skilled in a matter.
-But it is no where essential that expert must hold any degree or particular attainment.
+An expert is one who is exceptionally skilled in a matter.
+But it is nowhere essential that experts must hold any degree or particular attainment.

-Whether the professional goldsmith is an expert or not?
+Whether professional goldsmith is an expert or not?
 The court said particular attainment or degree is not mandatorily required.
-His qualification of being skilled is enough for opinion on any matter.
+His qualification of being skilled is enough for an opinion on any matter.

-Court said that though Shia Law on marriage is of foreign origin cannot be said to be foreign law because it is the law of the land and in force in India.
+Court said that though Shia Law on marriage is of foreign origin, it cannot be said to be foreign law because it is the law of the land and in force in India.

-Section 45A: Opinion of Examiner of electronic evidence
+1. Opinion of Examiner of electronic evidence: Section 45A

 When in a proceeding the court has to form an opinion on any subject matter relating to any information transmitted or stored in any computer resource or any other electronic or digital form, the opinion of the examiner of electronic evidence referred to in Section 79A of IT Act, 2000 is a relevant fact.

-Section 46: Facts bearing upon opinions of experts
+2. Facts bearing upon opinions of experts: Section 46

-When the opinion of an expert is relevant, then any fact which either support or contradict his opinion also becomes relevant.
-It is always open to parties to produce additional evidence like outstanding books, experiments etc.
+When the opinion of an expert is relevant, then any fact which either supports or contradicts his opinion also becomes relevant.
+It is always open to parties to produce additional evidence like outstanding books, experiments, etc.

 For Example: Where a psychiatrist has proved the madness of a person, then the party may give additional evidence that madness is often a hereditary character of the person.

-Section 47: When the court has to form an opinion as to the person by whom any document was written or signed then whose opinion is relevant.
+3. When the court has to form an opinion as to the person by whom any document was written or signed, then whose opinion is relevant: Section 47

-4. Even court can compare handwriting under section 73.
+iv.
+Even the court can compare handwriting under section 73.

-5. It includes opinion of expert under section 45.
+v.
+It includes the opinion of expert under section 45.

 Note: Under section 73 court will compare handwriting to be proved with handwriting already admitted or proved.

-Section 47A: Opinion as to electronic signature when relevant
+4. Opinion as to electronic signature when relevant: Section 47A

-Regarding electronic signature, opinion of certifying authority which has issued the electronic signature certificate is a relevant fact.
+Regarding electronic signature, the opinion of certifying authority that has issued the electronic signature certificate is a relevant fact.

-Section 48: Opinion as to existence of right or custom, when relevant
+5. Opinion as to the existence of right or custom, when relevant: Section 48

-In the case of existence of any general custom or right the opinion of person who would have known if it existed are relevant.
+In the case of existence of any general custom or right, the opinion of person who would have known if it existed is relevant.

-The right of the villagers of a particular village to use the water of a particular well are a general right within this section.
-The opinion of villagers will be relevant because person who would be likely to know of its existence are relevant.
+The right of the villagers of a particular village to use the water of a particular well is a general right within this section.
+The opinion of villagers will be relevant because person who would be likely to know of its existence is relevant.

-When the court has to form opinion as to-
+When the court has to form an opinion as to-

-When the court has to form an opinion as to relationship of one to another, the opinion, expressed by conduct as to existence of relationship either by-
+When the court has to form an opinion as to the relationship of one to another, the opinion, expressed by conduct as to the existence of relationship either by-

 The grounds or basis on which an expert makes his opinion are also relevant.

-Furthermore as it is opinion of skilled person so it does have value.
-In many cases court does not possess that professional or specialised knowledge.
+Furthermore, as it is the opinion of a skilled person, so it does have value.
+In many cases, the court does not possess professional or specialised knowledge.

-Though this opinion of expert is necessary but it has certain issues-
+Though the opinion of expert is necessary, it has certain issues-

-1. There is danger of error or deliberate falsehood.
+1. There is a danger of error or deliberate falsehood.

-In this context it is the duty of court to call upon expert to explain the reason for its opinion and then to form opinion as to whether or not expert opinion is satisfactory.
+In this context, it is the duty of the court to call upon an expert to explain the reason for its opinion and then to form an opinion as to whether or not the expert opinion is satisfactory.
 The court should not surrender its opinion to that of expert.

-Expert opinion is an opinion on the basis that opinion court has to form its own opinion but at the same time court has to be cautious as it is only an opinion and not mandatory for court to obey the same.
+Expert opinion is an opinion on the basis of which court forms its opinion, but at the same time court has to be cautious as it is only an opinion and not mandatory for the court to obey the same.
 The opinion of an expert is not the sole basis for conviction or acquittal; rather, it helps the court in reaching to the point of conclusivity.